-The leasehold land was last revalued in 2016 by external independent professional qualified valuers using the Comparison Method.
+The leasehold land was last revalued in August 2021 by by Hartamas Valuation & Consultancy Sdn Bhd, external independent professional qualified valuers using the Comparison Method.
 This approach considers the sales of similar or substitute properties and related market data, and establishes a value estimate by adjustments made for differences in factors that affect value.
 In general, the leasehold is compared with sales of similar properties that have been transacted in the open market.
 Listings and offers may also be considered.
-There is no material change in fair value in 2020.

-Had the leasehold land been carried at historical cost less accumulated amortisation, the carrying amounts would have been RM3,151,000 (2019: RM3,654,000).
+Had the leasehold land been carried at historical cost less accumulated amortisation, the carrying amounts would have been RM3,097,000 (2020: RM3,151,000).